-2 There are 46 LDCS and they are as follows: Africa: Angola, Benin, Burkina Faso, Burundi, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, Djibouti, Eritrea, Ethiopia, Gambia, Guinea, Guinea-Bissau, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Niger, Rwanda, Sao Tome and Principe, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Togo, Uganda, United Republic of Tanzania and Zambia.
-Asia: Afghanistan, Bangladesh, Bhutan, Cambodia, Lao People's Democratic Republic, Myanmar.
-Nepal, Timor-Leste and Yemen.
-Caribbean: Haiti, Pacific: Kiribati, Solomon Islands and Tuyalu

-- Can include other researchers based in the UK or internationally at all career stages. - No individual may be a Co-Applicant on more than two projects under this call (nor may a PI be additionally a Co-Applicant on more than one other project). - 27.
-Other Participants: Projects may also include any number of specified 'Other Participants', who may, for example, be relevant stakeholders participating in networking or dissemination events, academic or policy advisers, practitioners, industry representatives, etc. - 28.
-Research assistance is an eligible cost under this programme and it can be supported where a reasonable case is made in line with the type of work that is required to be undertaken.
-PhD studentships, however, are not an eligible cost. - 29.
-Disciplines: Applicants are reminded that the Academy expects all applications to fundamentally involve and integrate both the humanities and social sciences. - 30.
-Institutions: The award must be held at a UK-based institution recognised by the Academy.
-The following types of organisations will be eligible to apply to host the Fellowship: - Higher Education Institutes that received funding from one of the UK higher education funding bodies. - Research institutes (RIs), for which research councils have established a longterm involvement as major funder as part of the national research base. - Approved relevant Independent Research Organisations. - o Public Sector Research Organisations. - 31.
+26. Disciplines: Applicants are reminded that the Academy expects all applications to fundamentally involve and integrate both the humanities and social sciences.

+- 27. Institutions: The award must be held at a UK-based institution recognised by the Academy.
+The following types of organisations will be eligible to apply to host the Fellowship: - Higher Education Institutes that received funding from one of the UK higher education funding bodies. - Research institutes (RIs), for which research councils have established a long-term involvement as major funder as part of the national research base. - Approved relevant Independent Research Organisations.

+- Public Sector Research Organisations. - 28.
 All grants will be paid to the employing institution of the PI, and not to the individual researchers involved.
-Institutions must be officially recognised by the British Academy prior to the proposal being submitted. - 32.
-The International Science Partnerships Fund in the context of this call is funded by Official Development Assistance, therefore applications for this funding must be ODA-eligible. - 33.
+Institutions must be officially recognised by the British Academy prior to the proposal being submitted. - 29.
+The International Science Partnerships Fund in the context of this call is not funded by Official Development Assistance, therefore applications for this funding are not to be ODA-eligible. - 30.
 The UK host organisation is expected to adopt the principles, standards and good practice for the management of research staff set out in the Concordat to Support the Career Development of Researchers (2019) and subsequent amendments.
-Research staff should be appointed on terms that are no less favourable than those of comparable posts in the host organisation. - 34.
-Eligible costs are: - a. the time of the PI and Co-Applicants - b. research assistance - c. training and development for the PI and early career researcher Co-Applicants - d. travel, fieldwork and related expenses - e. networking costs f. university costs in hosting and supporting the project, with award holders expected to base the division of spend on the Full Economic Costing basis at 80%

-35. Ineligible costs include:
+Research staff should be appointed on terms that are no less favourable than those of comparable posts in the host organisation. - 31.
+Eligible costs are: - a. the time of the PI and Co-Applicants - b. research assistance - c. training and development for the PI and early career researcher Co-Applicants - d. travel, fieldwork and related expenses - e. networking costs - f. university costs in hosting and supporting the project, with award holders expected to base the division of spend on the Full Economic Costing basis at 80% - 32.
+Ineligible costs include: - a.

-- a.
 Purchasing of assets - b.
-PhD studentships - c. computer hardware including laptops, electronic notebooks, digital cameras, etc. - d. books and other permanent resources - e. the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task - f. subventions for direct production costs (printing, binding, distribution, marketing etc.) - g. costs of publication in electronic media - h. travel and maintenance expenses for purposes such as lecture tours or to write up the results of research
+PhD studentships - c. computer hardware including laptops, electronic notebooks, digital cameras, etc. - d. books and other permanent resources - e. the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task - f. subventions for direct production costs (printing, binding, distribution, marketing etc.) - g. costs of publication in electronic media - h. travel and maintenance expenses for purposes such as lecture tours or to write up the results of research collaborating in cross-disciplinary and multilingual working, in partnership with colleagues internationally.
+In all cases, it is for the applicants to demonstrate the feasibility and relevance of their proposed research methodology.
+Applicants should also demonstrate the cost-effectiveness and sustainability of their proposed programme of research.